In partnership with The University of Law

 What is the LPC?

-The Legal Practice Course (LPC), also known as the Postgraduate Diploma in Legal Practice, is a vocational course taken following an undergraduate law degree or a law conversion, as part of the route to qualifying as a solicitor.
+The Legal Practice Course (LPC), also known as the Postgraduate Diploma in Legal Practice, is a vocational course taken after an undergraduate law degree or law conversion course as part of the route to qualifying as a solicitor.

 How has the introduction of SQE affected it?

-For all those who started a law or non-law degree from 1 September 2021, the two-part Solicitors Qualifying Exam (SQE) is the main centralised route to qualify as a solicitor in England and Wales.
-As part of this transition, the LPC has been undergoing a gradual phasing out period since 2021, lasting up until 2032.
+For those who started a law or non-law degree on or after 1 September 2021, the two-part Solicitors Qualifying Examination (SQE) is now the main centralised route to qualification in England and Wales.
+As part of this transition, the LPC has been gradually phased out since 2021, with a formal end date of 2032.
+However, most law schools have already stopped offering the LPC or are in the process of doing so.

-• a Graduate Diploma in Law (GDL) / the Common Professional Examination
+• a Graduate Diploma in Law (GDL) / Common Professional Examination

 • an MA Law